Australia–Philippines relations: Overview

-Trade and Investment
+Trade and investment

 Australia seeks to strengthen its significant economic ties with the Philippines and other countries in the Asia-Pacific region.
 Australia and the Philippines are both members of APEC (which the Philippines hosted in 2015), and Australia is an active participant in the East Asia Summit (EAS).
 Australia's trade relationship with the Philippines is also supported by the ASEAN Australia New Zealand Free Trade Agreement (AANZFTA).

 The ASEAN-Australia-New Zealand Free Trade Agreement (AANZ) now allows for 95% of Australian products to enter the Philippines duty free while 97% of Philippine-made products can enter Australia with the same advantage.

-Australian Investments in the Philippines
+Australian investments in the Philippines

-Trade ties are one of the strengths of the bilateral relations.
 More than 280 Australian companies create 40,000 jobs in the Philippines.
-Australian investments of close to $500 million across a multitude of sectors contribute to knowledge sharing and economic growth.
+Australian investments of close to A$500 million across a multitude of sectors contribute to knowledge sharing and economic growth.
 Some of the Australian companies in the Philippines include: